 मयि सर्वाणि कर्माणि सन्न्यस्याध्यात्मचेतसा ।

 This verse is the theme of chapter 3.
 In the world, everyone is constantly working with an ambition to excel.
 But despite honest efforts, some can’t achieve.
 There is a secret to achievement.
 That is by renouncing all actions in Me, says Shri Krishna.
 Here ‘Me’ refers to the Supreme Consciousness.
-When actions are performed with a mind focused on the Self without ownership giving up the notion that I am doing.
+When actions are performed with a mind focused on the Self without ownership, I give up the notion that I am doing.
+As a result, the actions have a certain charm in them and they are bound to be great.

 To consistently work with dynamism, everyone needs an altar.
 We are automatically disciplined when there is a goal.
 The higher the altar, the greater the inspiration we draw from that higher ideal.
 We usually fail because that consistent inspiration is not there.
 It dissipates through three channels –